Serving Our Community

 It is dynamic to see all these moving parts coordinate their efforts, and professional skills, putting on a professional event, that Ocala can be proud of.
 The net result over the years have proved worthy the task and cause.
 The inaugural year, 2014, the BCBF supported the Fort King Heritage Association, raising $17,000 dollars to seed the venture of building Fort King.
 The second year, 2015, the BCBF raised over $20,000 for the Boys and Girls Club of Marion County, which was used to help renovate facilities.
 In 2016, BCBF raised another $20,000 for the Marion County Literacy Council, tutoring adults in literacy.
 BCBF’s fourth year, 2017, the charity was Kimberly’s Center for Child Protection.
 The Director of Development, Niki Tripodi, was a fireball, working collectively to help raise over $35,000.00 to aid in helping abused children.
 In 2018, BCBF raised monies for Interfaith Emergency Services.
 CEO, Karla Grimsley, showed her passion, commitment, and drive, with direct hands-on support.
 We raised a record of $51,604.21, exceeding our expectations, helping Karla to provide aid and support to over 14,000 families, in need of basic living, health and shelter needs.

-As an Executive Committee, when we reviewed the past several years and see what an impact BCBF had on Summer Gill and Marion County Literacy Council, Niki Tripodi and Kimberly’s Center for Child Protection, Karla Grimsley and Interfaith Emergency Services, David Tillman challenged all of us to step up our game and commit to make this 2019 BCBF about all three charities!
+As an Executive Committee, when we reviewed the past several years and see what an impact BCBF had on Summer Gill and Marion County Literacy Council, Niki Tripodi and Kimberly’s Center for Child Protection, Karla Grimsley and Interfaith Emergency Services, David Tillman challenged all of us to step up our game and commit to make 2019 BCBF about all three charities!
 After a record number of sponsors and attendees, the event raised $73,500!!